Pets at Home warns over profits amid ‘subdued’ consumer demand

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Pets at Home has warned profit growth will be lower than expected amid weak consumer sentiment and the end of the pandemic-boosted pet ownership boom.
+Pets at Home has warned profit growth will be lower than expected amid weak consumer sentiment and the easing of the pandemic-boosted pet ownership boom.

 The UK retail firm said it expects “unusually subdued” conditions in the pet market to continue over the coming months and also cautioned over a future cost hit from Budget tax increases.